The resident will have two to eight week clinical rotations in the areas of:

 In providing pharmaceutical care to patients, the specific pharmacy-regulated therapies the resident will be involved with include:

 The resident will also be responsible for drug distribution activities.
 Two weeks of the resident program will be spent focusing on pharmacokinetics.
 Emphasis will be placed on the resident’s understanding of:

 In addition, the resident will gain experience in providing sophisticated, computer-assisted consultation on difficult-to-interpret patient drug therapy problems.
 For four weeks the resident will gain experience with the drug distribution process and sterile IV preparation.
-Other core rotations include one week of drug information, two weeks of pharmacy administration, and 1-2 weeks of medication safety.
+Other core rotations include two weeks of Drug Information, two weeks of Pharmacy Administration, and 1-2 weeks of Medication Safety.

 During clinical rotations, the resident will receive one day every two weeks to work on projects.
 Residents are expected to present one major project at the Western States Conference (WSC).
 The pediatric emphasis residents’ WSC research projects will have a pediatric focus.
-The research and education emphasis resident will work with a faculty member from UCSD, and his/her project will have an ID or PK/PD focus.
 In addition, all residents will provide one ACPE-accredited Continuing Education program to the pharmacy staff.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.

 Cookies are required to view location-specific content.